Clean bulking is something that I advocate for all skinny guys.

 I know, you just want to pack on the mass and weight, fast.
 I was once in your situation too.
 But there is a right and wrong way to do it.

 What is Clean Bulking?

-Essentially, clean bulking is about gaining muscle mass slow and steadily, with the aim of minimizing fat gains.
+Essentially, clean bulking is about gaining muscle mass steadily, with the aim of minimizing fat gains.

 Note though: it is impossible not to gain any fats while trying to build muscles

 You can expect to put on 1.5-5lbs of pure muscles per month, depending on your genes, conditioning and nutrition etc, though it is generally 1.5-2.5lbs for most people.

 The keys of clean bulking:

 The first rule of clean bulking is to eat just above your calorie maintenance levels, you could start off with 250 calories, and adjust accordingly.

 The number of calories really depends on your body, lifestyle, and tons of other variables so tracking and adjusting is essential, but that’s for part 3.

 To start off, you could calculate your daily calorie needs at this link.